The Miracle of Morgan's Creek: Critical response

 The Miracle of Morgan's Creek received overwhelmingly favorable reviews from critics upon release.
+Reg Whitley of the Daily Mirror praised the film as "a hundred minutes of brilliant nonsense."

 Bosley Crowther wrote in The New York Times: "a more audacious picture—a more delightfully irreverent one—than this new lot of nonsense at the Paramount has never come slithering madly down the path.
-Mr. Sturges ... has hauled off this time and tossed a satire which is more cheeky than all the rest...It's hard to imagine how he ever got away with such a thing, how he ever persuaded the Hays boys that he wasn't trying to undermine all morals.
+Mr. Sturges ... has hauled off this time and tossed a satire which is more cheeky than all the rest...It is hard to imagine how he ever got away with such a thing, how he ever persuaded the Hays boys that he wasn't trying to undermine all morals.
 Not only does he boldly make mad Christmas over a fact of approaching maternity but he frankly satirizes the sort of marriage that is significantly featured by a shotgun.
 No coying around with tiny garments in this one, no waiting the event with bated breath...Maybe the humor is forced a little, and it may be slightly difficult at times to understand precisely what in heck is going on.
 But that doesn't make any difference.
 At those times, you can catch your breath."

 Critic James Agee, writing in The Nation, noted that "the Hays office has either been hypnotized into a liberality for which it should be thanked, or has been raped in its sleep" to allow the film to be released.
 In a second review, Agee described the film as "a little like taking a nun on a roller coaster ...
 The overall result is one of the most violently funny comedies, one of the most original, vigorous and cheerfully outrageous moving pictures that ever came out of Hollywood.
 The picture also has its faults—both as fun and as cinema ...
 Most of the finest human and comic potentialities of the story are lost because Sturges is so much less interested in his characters than in using them as hobbyhorses for his own wit."